Get News & Updates Directly To Your Inbox

 High blood pressure is a leading cause of heart disease and stroke and has been linked to dementia, according to the CDC.

 Nearly half of American adults have hypertension, higher blood pressure than normal.
-And you know what?

 About 75 percent of adults with high blood pressure do not have their condition under control.

-You should have your physician check you and your loved ones regularly for this often undiagnosed and untreated disease.
+You should have your doctor check you and your loved ones regularly for this often undiagnosed and untreated disease.

 A heart attack happens when blood flow to a part of the heart is blocked by a blood clot.
 Clots that cut off blood flow completely can cause part of the heart muscle to die.
-If you’ve had a heart attack, it is critical that you make some changes in your lifestyle.
+If you’ve had a heart attack, it is vital that you make some changes in your lifestyle.

 Most strokes are ischemic strokes.
 An ischemic stroke happens when a blood vessel in the brain — not the heart — is blocked by a clot or bursts.
 In this case, the lack of blood and oxygen may kill brain cells.
 If this happens, depending on how long oxygen and blood were blocked, a person may have permanent brain damage.
-This can lead to long-term disabilities, like not being able to walk or talk.
+This can lead to long-term health problems, like not being able to walk or talk.
 Strokes can also be fatal.

 The most common type of heart disease is coronary artery disease (CAD), which can lead to heart attacks.

 Some heart attacks may happen suddenly, with intense pain.
-In these cases, it may be more clear what's happening.
+In these cases, it may be clear what's happening.

 But many heart attacks start slowly with only mild pain or discomfort.
 Sometimes people aren't sure what's wrong, and they may wait too long before getting help.
 Waiting can increase the damage to the heart muscle.